SenthilNayagan/senthilnayagan.github.io/_posts/programming/scala/2022-09-06-access-modifiers.markdown

 ## Protected

 Accessing protected members in Scala is a bit more restrictive than in Java.
-In Java, protected members can be accessed by other classes in the same package, but this is not applicable to Scala.
+In Java, protected members can be accessed by other classes in the same package, but this is *not true* in Scala.

 In Scala, protected members can be accessible from: